On the multiplier spectrum of polynomials: Abstract

 \section{Abstract}

-We prove several results on multiplier spectrum for polynomials.
+We prove several results on the multiplier spectrum of polynomials.
 We provide a detailed proof of the theorem stating that the multiplier spectrum morphism is generically injective on the moduli space of polynomials.
-We obtain a description of the non-injective locus of the multiplier spectrum morphism for polynomials of all degrees $d\geq2$.
-Roughly speaking, non-injectivity implies intertwining, as it signifies the equivalence of polynomials or Ritt moves, except at isolated points and up to iteration.
-We investigate the relation between Ritt moves and the multiplier spectrum over arithmetic progressions.
+We obtain a description of the non-injective locus of the multiplier spectrum morphism for polynomials of degree $d\geq2$.
+Roughly speaking, we prove that, apart from isolated exceptions, polynomials with the same multiplier spectrum are intertwined.
+More precisely, we show that, up to iteration and isolated exceptions, the polynomials are either equivalent or related by Ritt moves.
+We also investigate the relationship between Ritt moves and multiplier spectra over arithmetic progressions.